-The CEO Employment Agreement also provides that, in the event of a termination of Mr. Stanard's employment without Cause, by Mr. Stanard with Good Reason, or by reason of Mr. Stanard's death or disability, Mr. Stanard shall be paid an Incentive Bonus equal to the aggregate amount of Incentive Bonuses payable through June 2002, reduced by the aggregate amount of all previous Incentive Bonuses paid to Mr. Stanard (the "Remaining Incentive Balance").
-The amount shall be paid irrespective of whether applicable ROE targets have been met.
+The CEO Employment Agreement also provides that, in the event of a termination of Mr. Stanard's employment without Cause, by Mr. Stanard with Good Reason, or by reason of Mr. Stanard's death or disability, Mr. Stanard will be paid an Incentive Bonus equal to the aggregate amount of Incentive Bonuses payable to him through June 2002, reduced by the aggregate amount of all previous Incentive Bonuses paid to Mr. Stanard (the "Remaining Incentive Balance").
+These payments are required to be made irrespective of whether applicable ROE targets have been met.